szaghi/FoBiS/README.md

 ...

 ```
-The presence of the section and option _modes_ distinguishes a single-building-profile fobos file from a many-building-profiles ones, as consequence this section should be the first defined into the fobos file.
-However it is possible to place the sections in any order, even with the _modes_ one placed at the end of the fobos file.
-When a many-building-profiles fobos file is used the switch _-mode_ must be used when invoking FoBiS.py for selecting a particular mode, e.g.
+The presence of the section and option _modes_ distinguishes a single-building-profile fobos file from a many-building-profiles one, as consequence this section should be the first defined into the fobos file.
+However, it is possible to place the sections in any order, even with the _modes_ one placed at the end of the fobos file.
+When a many-building-profiles fobos file is used, the switch _-mode_ must be used when invoking FoBiS.py for selecting a particular mode, e.g.

 ```bash
 FoBiS.py build -mode realese-gnu